StoryMaker/storymaker/README.md

 Follow these steps to setup your dev environment:

-1. Clone the git repo, make sure you fork first if you indent to commit
+1. Clone the git repo, make sure you fork first if you intend to commit

 2. Init and update git submodules